Generalised Entanglement Entropies from Unit-Invariant Singular Value Decomposition: Unit-Invariant Singular Values

 estimated by pooling all \(m\times n\) samples into a normalised histogram.

 In \cref{tab:ginibre} we present the Ginibre \(\beta\)-ensembles which are constructed using Gaussian entries.
-In \cref{thm:lui-rui-support,thm:uisvd-support} we prove the distribution limits more generally for i.i.d.\ sub-Gaussian entries, hence the limiting behaviour for the real and complex Ginibre cases (\(\beta=1,2\)) are direct corollaries.
+In \cref{thm:lui-rui-support,thm:uisvd-support} we prove the distribution limits more generally for independent and identically distributed (i.i.d.)\footnote{Random variables that are independent of one another and all have the same probability distribution.} sub-Gaussian entries, hence the limiting behaviours for the real and complex Ginibre cases (\(\beta=1,2\)) are direct corollaries.

-Let $X_n=(X_{ij})_{1\le i,j\le n}$ have i.i.d.\ entries with mean $0$, variance $1$, sub-Gaussian tails, $\Prob(X_{ij}=0)=0$, and assume a small-ball bound near $0$.\footnote{There exist $\alpha>0$ and $C_0<\infty$ such that \( \Prob(|X_{ij}|\le t)\le C_0\,t^{\alpha} \ \text{for all }t\in(0,1). \)} Consider
+Let $X_n=(X_{ij})_{1\le i,j\le n}$ have i.i.d. entries with mean $0$, variance $1$, sub-Gaussian tails, $\Prob(X_{ij}=0)=0$, and assume a small-ball bound near $0$.\footnote{There exist $\alpha>0$ and $C<\infty$ such that \( \Prob(|X_{ij}|\le t)\le C\,t^{\alpha} \ \text{for all }t\in(0,1). \)} Consider